cburgler/yacsvv/README.md

 from validation_functions import (is_valid_phone, is_valid_birthday, is_valid_job_length, is_valid_job_title,
                                   is_employee_on_roster, is_valid_engineer_birthday)

+# Define field specs.
+Each field spec is a tuple of the form (
+#    name - user-friendly field name used in error reporting, may be different than the field header value
+#    is_required - if True, a row is invalid if the field does not have a value
+#    list of (field validation function, error message) tuples, where
+#        field_validation_function - a function that accepts the field value as its only argument; a row is
+#            invalid if field_validation_function returns False
+#        error_message - user-friendly description of the field validation rule and/or error condition
+#    )
+# The order of each field spec tuple is the order of the fields in the csv file.
 field_specs = [
     ('first name', True, []),
     ('last name', True, []),